Resignation - how much notice?

 - ends on the last day of employment.

-An employee's award, employment contract, enterprise agreement or other registered agreement sets out how much notice (if any) they have to give when they resign.
+An employee's award, enterprise agreement, other registered agreement or employment contract may set out how much notice (if any) they have to give when they resign.
+Employees should check the terms of those documents for information.

-An award and agreement free employee doesn’t have to give notice to an employer before resigning.
-An employment contract may require an employee to give notice.
+Under the Fair Work Act an award and agreement free employee doesn’t have to give notice to their employer before resigning.
+However, they may need to give their employer notice under their employment contract.

 See our Who doesn’t get notice? page to find more information about when notice periods don’t apply to employees.